 West Cornwall · TR18

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Heamoor, that work is shaped by the place itself — Heamoor is a residential village on the northern edge of Penzance, originally a separate hamlet, now effectively a suburb with its own primary school and parish identity, with a building stock that leans toward Victorian and Edwardian terraces and 1930s semis.
+Reading Heamoor on the ground is half of the loft conversion job — Heamoor is a residential village on the northern edge of Penzance, originally a separate hamlet, now effectively a suburb with its own primary school and parish identity, with a building stock that leans toward 1930s semis and modern new-build estates.

 Local context